VaishaliMJ/Python_and_Machine_Learning_Projects/Machine Learning/IrisClassification/readme.md

 # Overview:
   Implemented classic ML classification on the Iris dataset using Decision Tree and KNN,using dataset Iris.csv<br>
   This project predicts in which category Iris flower falls<br>
-          It Follows  industrial best practices  by<br>
+          It Follows  industrial best practices by

-          	•	Automating preprocessing with Pipeline<br>
+          	•	Automating preprocessing with Pipeline

-          	•	Scaling the dataset values using StandardScalar<br>
+          	•	Scaling the dataset values using StandardScalar

-          	•	Used Decision Tree and KNN <br>
+          	•	Used Decision Tree and KNN

-          	•	Saving and losing trained model using job lib <br>
+          	•	Saving and losing trained model using job lib

-          	•	Provided data visualisation <br>
+          	•	Provided data visualisation

  ##  Dependencies: